As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Continue air frying the remaining eggplant slices.
 Keep in mind that the air fryer is now hot.
 So the remaining slices will cook a little faster.
 Keep an eye on them, so they don’t burn.

-It’s also amazing in an eggplant parmesan sandwich!
+It’s also terrific in an eggplant parmesan sandwich!

 To reheat, put the refrigerated slices into the air fryer.
 Then top with additional marinara sauce & non-dairy cheese on each slice, so that it will look fresh on top.
 Plus, you get that much more saucy, gooey deliciousness.